Skip to content

 Push Channel

-After a successful lcards/info probe, IntegrationService subscribes to the lcards_event HA bus event.
-This gives Python service handlers a way to push instructions to all connected browser tabs without a WS request/response cycle.
+After a successful lcards/info probe, IntegrationService subscribes via the lcards/subscribe WS command.
+This gives Python service handlers a way to push instructions to all connected browser tabs — including non-admin users — without a WS request/response cycle.

 Subscription